harvardinformatics/ATAC-seq/ATAC-seq.md

   </tr>
   <tr>
     <td nowrap align="center"><code>--keep-dup &lt;arg&gt;</code></td>
     <td>How to handle PCR duplicates (default: 1, i.e. remove all potential duplicates).
-If PCR duplicates have been removed by another program, or if you do not wish for them to be removed, then specify <code>--keep-dup all</code>.
-MACS2 also provides for a more sophisticated approach with <code>--keep-dup auto</code>, in which it calculates how many alignments to keep at each position using a binomial distribution.
-We recommend the default.</td>
+If PCR duplicates have been removed by another program, such as Picard's MarkDuplicates, then specify <code>--keep-dup all</code>.</td>
   </tr>
 </table>